cobracommanda/mta-api/README.md

 ### `GET /v1/routes/:routeId/stops`

-Returns the list of stops whose `routes` field contains the requested `routeId`.
-Replace `:routeId` in the URL with the service you care about (for example, `N` or `Q`).
+Returns the list of stops that serve the requested `routeId`.
+Replace `:routeId` in the URL with the service you care about (for example, `N`, `5`, or `Q`).
 The results are sorted alphabetically by stop name (and by stop ID as a tiebreaker).
 A typical response looks like:

 ```json
 [